Skip to main content

 • "I know many of us have been affected by . . ."

-• "Recently the entire campus has been shaken by . . . "
+• "Recently many on our campus have been shaken by . . ."

 • "It is important for all of us to support one another at these difficult times."